SygyzyH/OpenCL-Transcripter/README.md

 ## TODO: Improvments
 - Using CMake will both increase compatability and allow for a clearer way of staticly including the `.cl` kernel code.
 Perhaps this will also allow for staticly including the machine binary in an elagent way.
+- Using a cross-platform audio interface, like libsoundio (pretty much requires CMake).
+This will make the project mostly platform independent.
 - Remove obselete flags
 - Cleaning up and refractoring, especially in `main.c`.